Deployment¶

 Including external content with SSI¶

-As an event based server, it is not practical to add document()
+As an event based server, it is not practical to add document() support to

 the Nginx XSLT module for in-transform inclusion.
 Instead, external content is